-- Vanilla JS – Historically this was used for small snippets of code, now it is become more common to use Modern JS (ES6+).
+- Vanilla JS – Historically this was used for small snippets of code, now it has become more common to use Modern JS (ES6+).

 - Ajax – WP handles AJAX in its own way historically.
 This is often implemented in jQuery, but we’ll deal with it here separately as it is such an important topic.